DeepuBhasin/Web-Developer-Notes/11 Node/_Documentation_Node.md

 * Its a advance version of mongoDB package which provide Schemes and Model.

-* You can run basic queries as well of mongoDB as well.
+* You can run basic queries as well of mongoDB as well for insert, read, update and delete.

 **CRUD**